Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Proofs

-\begin{proof}[Proof of Theorem \ref{thm:main}] We first show the privacy part.
-By Lemma \ref{lem:privacy-adapt} and Lemma \ref{lem:privacy_adap_w}, the first two steps of Algorithm \ref{algo:inference} is $(\epsilon/4,\delta/4)$-differential privacy.
-By composition theorem, it remains to show Step 3 and Step 4 are $(\epsilon/4,\delta/4)$-differential privacy, respectively.
+\begin{proof}[Proof of Theorem \ref{thm:main}] We first establish the privacy guarantee.
+By Lemma~\ref{lem:privacy-adapt} and Lemma~\ref{lem:privacy_adap_w}, the first two steps of Algorithm~\ref{algo:inference} are each $(\varepsilon/4,\delta/4)$-DP.
+By the composition theorem, it remains to show that Steps 3 and 4 are also $(\varepsilon/4,\delta/4)$-DP, respectively.